DenverDAO/COMStack/README.md

 * Website
 * Chat
 * Forum
-* DevOps
+* DevOps and Code Versioning
-* Cloud Storage and Collaboration
+* Cloud Storage
+* Collaborative Documents
 * Project Management

-All tied around meritocratic governance, earning or losing reputation as you participate in the collaborating!
+All tied around meritocratic governance, earning reputation (stake) as one participates in the collaborating!

 ## The Stack
 * Private Network Node